 MULTI-PAGE SECURE ORDER FORM WITH SHOPPING CART

-A multi-page order form is where visitors can pick products while continuing to look at the site, change their order, preview order, and submit on-line.
+A multi-page order form is where visitors can pick products while looking at the site, change their order, preview order, and submit online.
 Orders are sent as e-mail or accessed via the website administration area.

-These types of systems also have real-time credit card processing, with a robust shopping interface that includes things such as coupons, wish lists, and up-selling on checkout.
+These systems also have real-time credit card processing, with a robust shopping interface that includes things such as coupons, wish lists, and up-selling on checkout.

 LIST ALL CREDIT CARDS THE SITE WILL ACCEPT

 Make it clear what types of online payment you will accept.
 (Visa, Master Card, AMEX, Discover).
-Other online payment methods include Pay Pal, Bitcoin, and electronic check.
+Other online payment methods include Pay Pal, Bitcoin, and electronic checks.

 ENCOURAGE VISITORS TO PURCHASE

-A visitor may need to return many times before making a purchase (studies suggest as many as five times).
-What can you do to encourage customers to purchase now and abandon the need to continue to search?
+A visitor may need to return many times before purchasing (studies suggest as many as five times).
+What can you do to encourage customers to buy now and abandon the need to continue to search?